Purpose

 Primary producers understand that the viability and sustainability of primary production systems rely heavily on the quality, health, and maintenance of soil.
 Soil quality can be modified in a variety of ways for different purposes.

-Demonstrating knowledge of tūhononga may be showing an understanding that plants and animals are connected to the environment, which includes people and the land.
+Demonstrating knowledge of tūhononga may be showing understanding that plants and animals are connected to the environment, which includes people and the land.
 Demonstrating knowledge of manaakitanga or reciprocity may be showing an understanding of how nurturing of the land, will provide sustenance, health and wellbeing for the people, plants, and animals.
 Demonstrating knowledge of tiakitanga may be showing understanding of how caring for and protecting people, the land, and the environs enable intergenerational sustainability.

 At Level 1, the focus is on local production systems such as a family or community garden, marae, small holding, or local farm, but production may include commercial systems.